Top 10 Scenic Drives In The United States

 Few things are more refreshing than taking a leisurely drive past stunning landscapes and through otherworldly terrain.
 Take a break from domestic monotony and focus your next RV adventure on one of the USA’s most breathtaking routes.

-Even if you think you can’t be tempted into planning a road trip, these 10 scenic drives may just cure your provincialism and inspire you to explore.
+Even if you think you can’t be tempted into planning a road trip, these 10 scenic drives in the US may just cure your provincialism and inspire you to explore.

 1. Route 66